 - Complete the wizard as described in the Restoring Configuration Database section.

 Veeam Backup & Replication will rescan VM replicas, backup repositories and tape libraries connected to the backup server.
 The database will be updated to include information about new restore points, and subsequent job sessions will work in a proper way.

 After you restore the configuration backup, finalize the configuration:

-- If you created custom registry keys or changed the existing ones on the previous backup server, you must recreate or change the registry keys again manually on the target backup server.
+- If you created custom registry values or changed the existing ones on the previous backup server, you must recreate or change the registry values again manually on the target backup server.
 You can import saved keys using the reg import command or Registry Editor.

 - If you have local repositories, after migration to another VM they may be displayed as empty.
 In this case, add them again and remap the jobs.

 - Enable your backup jobs and backup copy jobs.
 Take a closer look at your backup infrastructure to ensure that everything is working as expected.

 - If you use Veeam Backup & Replication to back up storage systems, after migration they will not be added to the backup infrastructure.
 In this case, you must re-add them after migration completes.
 For more information, see Integration with Storage Systems.

 - If you use a hardened repository with immutability, after migration this server will not be available.
 In this case, you must specify single-use credentials for this repository again.
 For more information, see Editing Settings of Backup Repositories.

 - If you use Linux hosts in your backup infrastructure, after migration these hosts and hosts that are associated with them will not be available.
 (For example, if you have a Linux host with the backup proxy role, the backup repositories to which this Linux backup proxy transfer during a backup job will not be available).
 In this case, you must open the Edit Linux Server wizard for the necessary Linux host, follow the steps of the wizard and click Finish.